hongqin/llm-best-practices-in-academia/README.md

 # LLM best-practices in academy
-Sharing some experience and tips on ethical LLM usage in academy
+Sharing some experience and tips on ethical LLM usage in academia

 * [Draft collaborators and affiliations form for NSF](NSF_COA_form)